Skip to content

 Plus one optional module from:

-Research Project
+Applied Business Research Project

 For this module you will undertake a purposeful, individual, in depth study of a relevant topic, developing your independent learning, critical thinking and knowledge of research techniques relevant to your subject area.
 The project will develop your ability to manage a major piece of work, for which you will be completely responsible, and will be completed over a period of several months.
 You will learn to utilise and improve your time management and communication skills, as well as test your initiative and resourcefulness.
 To support your development during this module you will study essential skills such as critical thinking, conducting a literature review, understanding the appropriate research framework, practical research methods and skills, report and academic writing skills.

-Sustainability in Enterprise Project
+Sustainability Impact Project

 Plus one optional module from: